 Many decisions you have to make on a daily basis are not actually that important.
 For example, deciding where you want to go for dinner is probably not the most pressing decision you will have had to make in your day.
 Ever heard the saying ‘pick your battles’?
 Now relate that to your decision-making process.
 It is important to prioritize your decisions.
 Can you imagine a life where all your daily decisions required you to do extensive research?
 You would be exhausted by your first waking hour!
 That is why identifying and analyzing how important any given situation is, is critical when prioritizing decisions.

-One way to do this is creating a decision matrix.
+One way to do this is by creating a decision matrix.
 Developing a decision matrix, will help you evaluate and prioritize a list of options.
 “The matrix is useful for looking at large masses of decision factors and assessing each factor’s relative significance.”
 It forces you to brainstorm the criteria needed to make a good decision and then asks you to assign a relative weight to each criterion.
-Once you have weighted the criterion, it asks you to assess each alternative against the criterion and then multiply each option’s ranking by its criterion weight.
+Once you have weighed the criterion, it asks you to assess each alternative against the criterion and then multiply each option’s ranking by its criterion weight.
 The last step involves adding up the points for each option, and “the option with the highest score will not necessarily be the one to choose, but the relative scores can generate meaningful discussion and lead the team toward consensus.”

 2. Set Goals